How Much Wind Is Too Much for Cycling

 To add to all that, if the headwind is strong enough, you may also get things in your eye, or at least be buffeted by the wind so much that you can’t look forward at ease, if at all.

-But that’s almost the least concern in a crosswind.
+Yeah, headwinds will slow you down annoyingly.
+But that’s almost the least of your concerns in a crosswind.
 The crosswind is potentially the most dangerous of all three wind directions.
-Why?
-Because you might quite literally be picked up off your feet and flung away by the wind.

 Yes, really.
 Accidents have happened like this in strong crosswinds.
 While a crosswind doesn’t directly mess with your speed, as it isn’t in your face, it can still obstruct your pedaling and force you to increase your effort.